Table of Contents

 Understanding your ideal clients is a key part of communicating your value

 In order to clearly communicate your value as a coach, you want to get clear on who your ideal client actually is.
 Beyond demographics, you want to know what they really need and want as it pertains to your area of expertise.
 (If you’re not sure who your ideal client is or what they are looking for, it’s time for some market research!)

-The goal is to know your client so well that you can articulate their perceived problems and desired solutions exactly as they say them.
-(And, it goes without saying, but you also want to ensure that your products and services map back to these problems and provide solutions!)
+Your goal is to know your client so well that you can articulate their perceived problems and desired solutions exactly as they say them.
+You want to communicate directly with them using their own words and phrases.
+You want them to hear you speak or read your website and think, “Wow, she gets me!
+It feels like she’s speaking directly to me!”